 - Use of orthotics and prostheses

-Your doctor may prescribe orthopedic rehabilitation after a surgery, such as a joint replacement surgery, or an injury, such as a broken bone.
+Your doctor may recommend orthopedic rehabilitation after joint replacement surgery, an injury or a broken bone.
 Additionally, orthopedic rehabilitation can help treat neck, back and joint pain as well as strains and sprains.

-To provide full orthopedic care, we create a treatment plan personalized to your condition and needs.
-Depending on your condition, you may receive treatment from our orthopedic and neurological rehab specialists.
+To provide full orthopedic care, we create a treatment plan tailored to your specific condition and needs.
+Depending on your condition, you may receive treatment from our orthopedic and neurological rehabilitation specialists.

-Our therapists have experience working with children of all ages and all abilities.
-We provide physical, occupational and/or speech therapy to help your child improve strength, motor skills, abilities and independence due to an injury or disability.
+Our therapists have experience working with children of all ages and abilities.
+If your child has an injury or disability, we may recommend physical, occupational and speech therapy.
+This can help them improve strength, motor skills, abilities and independence.

-Pulmonary rehabilitation helps you manage symptoms of respiratory diseases, such as chronic bronchitis, emphysema or asthma, while improving your lung health.
+Pulmonary rehabilitation helps you improve your lung health and manage symptoms of respiratory diseases, such as chronic bronchitis, emphysema or asthma.

 - Breathing retraining